 If you are getting enough eggs to make up for the feed costs it’s not a horrible thing to keep a few old hens.
 Buuttttt if there are too many freeloading chickens some have to go.

 Not many people like this topic but it is a natural part of country life so it needs to be covered.
 If you are of the mindset to do this first idea then don’t feel like you are alone in this thought and know that it is ok.

-Some people think it is terrible to process a hen that is no producing and you should just let them live out their life.
-A hen can live for 5+ years after she has stopped laying well and that is just to much feed to waste.
-Ok rant over.
+Some people think it is terrible to process a hen that is not producing and you should just let them live out their life.
+A hen can live for 5+ years after she has stopped laying well and that is just too much feed to waste.
+Ok, rant over.

 There are a few options.

 1st, You can take the hens to a local processor and your hens will provide your family with a nice meal for their last hoorah!
-If you are not keen on doing the chickens in yourself this is the butcher is the best option.
+If you are not keen on doing the chickens in yourself, then taking them to the butcher is the best option.

 You take them live to the butcher and they come out ready for the freezer.
 You don’t have to see anything happen if you don’t want to.

 If you do not have one close to you I am sure you could post in a local farming or homesteading group that you are looking for someone to do this for you along with what you are willing to pay and I am sure someone will be willing to do it.
 It would also be a good way for kids to make some money as well.

 You can put the hens up for free or very cheap on your local classified ads like craigslist.
 Just be honest when posting and say that they are not laying often or possibly not at all.